chemerisuk/better-dom/README.md

 DOM.find("a").on("click", function() { return false; });
 ```

+#### stopPropagation is evil
+If you need to call stopPropagation in an event handler in 95% situations you are doing something wrong.
+Solutions that utilize this function becomes to be complex, moreover they introduce compatability problems.
+Probably every experienced javascript developer had a issue where a third party script has blocked some useful event and there is no way to fix exept forking the extension's source code.

+That's why it's _not_ possible to call stopPropagation using better-dom.
+And this is not a bug _it's a feature_.

 #### Late binding
 Usually an event listener is bound when the `addEventListener` method is called.
 This causes trouble when the handler is changed.
 The library helps to solve the problem by allowing to listent to an event using _object property_ instead of just function.